Nyabsi/VRCAA/README.md

 ### Avatar Search

   - Integration with public avatar database provider through [just-h.party](https://avtr.just-h.party).
-  - Option to use custom avatar providers (W.I.P)
   - Search and use millions of avatars.

 ### Search Content

-  - Seamlessly browse through Worlds, Users, Avatars and Groups (Groups are W.I.P)
+  - Seamlessly browse through Worlds, Users, Avatars and Groups (Groups are TBA)

 ### Profile Management

   - You can change your profile through VRCAA (e.g. Status, Bio, ...)
-(W.I.P)
+(TBA)
   - You can view your friends profile and find their current instance, and much more!

-### Quest Features
+### Rich Presence
-  - Discord Rich Presence Support (W.I.P)
+  - Discord rich presence integration (Partially done)
-  - Browse, Upload and Delete VRChat camera images (W.I.P)
+  - Integration for specifics worlds (IE. pypydance)

+### Quest Support
+  - Browse delete or upload VRCam images straight from your device without sideloading or Meta Quest app!
+(Partially done)
+  - Use VRCAA on background while you play VRChat or any other game.

 # Translations

-Are you multilangual, and you are interested in translating VRCAA for your language?
-You can do it at [Crowdin](https://crowdin.com/project/vrcaa).
+Are you multilangual? help translating VRCAA for your language, at [Crowdin](https://crowdin.com/project/vrcaa)!

 # Showcase

-> Under construction, new showcase is available shortly.
+> TBA

 # Credits

 - Me (Nyabsi) for the initial idea and creation of the application.
 - ttofu & Hikari for testing and giving feedback.
 - bnuybuny for creating the application icon.
+- Special thanks to Tony_Lewis for translating the application to Japanese and constantly giving iterative feedback.
 - VRCX team, I've used their software as reference for some functionality.

-And all the other contributors and people who gave me feedback.
+And all the other contributors.

 # License